DeVos Announces Support For Proposed School Choice Tax Credit

 "A great education shouldn't be determined by luck, or by address or by family income," DeVos said Thursday at a news conference.

-She appeared alongside Sen. Ted Cruz, R-Texas, and Rep. Bradley Byrne, R-Ala., who said they plan to introduce the tax credit through the Education Freedom Scholarships and Opportunity Act.
+She appeared alongside Sen. Ted Cruz, R-Texas, and Rep. Bradley Byrne, R-Ala., who said they plan to introduce the tax credit in Congress.

 According to DeVos, states could choose whether or not they wanted to participate in the initiative.
 (Many states already have programs on the books that grant tax breaks to residents who donate to scholarship programs.)